 .
 3.8 km from Barkly Hwy: although we didn’t search here, this is another reliable site for Carpentarian Grasswren (stopping near a left-side pullover just before a small creek line, and searching 400 m east where the Spinifex has open pebbly-ground in between).

-Other birds we saw along McNamara’s Rd included Brown Quail, Little Button-Quail (plus another rustier-coloured button-quail, possibly Red-chested), Australian (Cloncurry ssp macgillivrayi) Ringneck, fast-flying flocks of Budgerigar, Red-winged Parrot, Spinifexbird, Black-tailed Treecreeper, Crested Bellbird, Hooded Robin (ssp picata), Red-browed and Striated Pardalote, Variegated Fairy-wren and honeyeaters such as Grey-headed and Grey-fronted.
+Other birds we saw along McNamara’s Rd (marked as Gunpowder Rd on Google maps) included Brown Quail, Little Button-Quail (plus another rustier-coloured button-quail, possibly Red-chested), Australian (Cloncurry ssp macgillivrayi) Ringneck, fast-flying flocks of Budgerigar, Red-winged Parrot, Spinifexbird, Black-tailed Treecreeper, Crested Bellbird, Hooded Robin (ssp picata), Red-browed and Striated Pardalote, Variegated Fairy-wren and honeyeaters such as Grey-headed and Grey-fronted.
 We also flushed a Tawny Frogmouth – it looked remarkable flying through the Spinifex-covered landscape during the heat of the day.